At the Immigrant's Table

 Ksenia Prints

-Studded with fragrant fresh thyme and sauteed leeks, this brie and pear quiche is a stunning centrepiece for your next summer gathering.
+Studded with fragrant fresh thyme and sauteed leeks, this gluten free brie and pear quiche is a stunning centrepiece for your next summer gathering.
 I made the crust gluten-free and crumbly, the perfect consistency for a savoury quiche crust (or pie, if you add more sugar).
 The sauteed leeks came as a savoury flavour booster, the ultimate balance to the sweetness of the pear and the creaminess of the cheese.
 The end result was gorgeous - people actually ‘wow’ed when it was served to the table.
 But the real key here was the flavour - rich, sweet, and creamy all at the same time.

 5 from 1 vote